j-carson/j-carson.github.io/_posts/2019-01-12-The-Forest.md

 ![qu_2]({{ site.url }}/images/qu_2.png)

-Nope.
+Nope!
 Definitely found the boundary between good and bad data here.

 We added a (possibly too?) generous 50% margin to that ~3000 value and cut off every counter reporting more than 4500 observations.